If it looks like a steak and tastes like a steak, in this case, it’s a mushroom

 “The particular strain that we use is one of the fastest-growing organisms on the planet,” says Tyler Huggins, cofounder and CEO of Emergy Foods, the startup that launched Meati Foods.
 (The cofounders met as doctoral students at the University of Colorado, and initially explored the use of mycelium to make next-generation batteries before pivoting into the world of food, where there was more demand for their solution.)
 “That’s very beneficial for overall production efficiency.
 Meat demand is very high, so we have to be able to produce large volumes, and time is very important when it comes to the overall cost.

-The fibers inside the fungi are key to texture of the company’s new food.
+The fibers inside the fungi are key to the texture of the company’s new food.
 The mycelium’s long strands of fiber “are similar to muscle strands in products like steaks and chicken breasts,” Huggins says.
 “That’s very difficult to replicate with plant-based proteins. . . .
 That’s why you see mostly ground products because it’s just difficult.
 We have that natural fibrous structure and so that gives you the mouthfeel of whole-muscle products.”

 The company “brews” the mycelium inside fermentation tanks, where it grows so quickly that it can fill a tank overnight.
 Then the material is harvested, separated from water, blended with a few natural ingredients such as vegetables, and formed into the shape of a steak or chicken breast using a proprietary process.
 Because no real research existed about how to work with mycelium in this way, the company’s researchers are figuring it out themselves.
 Their technique uses minimal processing and avoids the need for soy, wheat, or pea protein, because the mushrooms have enough protein naturally.